kundajelab/tfmodisco/README.md

 ### Installation

-You can install tfmodisco-lite using `pip install modiscolite`
+You can install tfmodisco-lite using `pip install modisco-lite`

 ### Command Line Tools